phplego/kotlinlang.ru/classes.md

 In Kotlin, implementation inheritance is regulated by the following rule: if a class inherits many implementations of the same member from its immediate superclasses, it must override this member and provide its own implementation (perhaps, using one of the inherited ones).
-To denote the supertype from which the inherited implementation is taken, we use *super*{: .keyword } qualified by the supertype name in angle brackets, e.g. `super<Base>`:
+To denote the supertype from which the inherited implementation is taken, we use **super** qualified by the supertype name in angle brackets, e.g. `super<Base>`:

 ``` kotlin
 open class A {